RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #34

+Alright did my first set of stairs today.
+It was only 10 minutes and the soar in my legs are pretty much all gone.
+So this time I focused on muscle strength rather than persistence.
+I avoided using the rails for like 80% of the time.
+And focused on my leg muscles pushing me up rather than relying on my joints to do the work.
+Trying to avoid knee problems.
+It seemed to work well.
+From an aerobic perspective though I'm still having a hard time.
+Cardio was always my worst enemy so I need to focus on the muscle building right now to lessen the effort of carrying my body in general.
+250 pounds is no easy feat so I have to try to make that easier.
+I had a hard enough time in the military with terrible shin splints, so I can try to find better ways to build my lung capabilities over time.
+I need to focus muscular for now because that has always been my strength when I exercise.

 ## #33

 Also finished up a third water.
 I didn't get very many heals yesterday.
 But I